UtrechtUniversity/containerplatform-docs/docs/content/guides/deployment-with-ansible.md

 ## Install requirements

 For these deployments, **plain** Ansible is used, so not the Ansible Automation Platform.
-That platform used is Fedora, but these packages should be available on Ubuntu too.
+The platform used is Fedora, but these packages should be available on Ubuntu too.
 First install Ansible and the Kubernetes packages for Python.

 ```bash